0xElAnas/benford_law/README.md

 2. Open `index.html` in a web browser.
 3. Upload your data in JSON format (You can check the json format on the example data/example.json).
 4. Click the "Analyze" button.
-5. View the results in the HTML table and the Google Charts Combo Chart.
+5. View the results in the HTML table and the Google's Combo Chart.
 6. Optionally customize the chart appearance and behavior using the available options.
 7. Enjoy exploring and visualizing Benford's Law phenomenon in your data!